strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 3. Choose a plan for your Strapi Cloud project: either Developer, Pro, Team, or the 14-days free trial.
 Feel free to refer to [Pricing](https://strapi.io/pricing-cloud) for more information.

     :::note Notes
-    - Strapi Cloud offers a free trial for only one project and you will not need to share your credit card details to deploy your first project.
-Once the free trial has already been used for a previous project, the option will no longer appear in the plan selection.
+    - Strapi Cloud offers a free trial for only 5 projects and you will not need to share your credit card details to deploy your first project.
+Once the free trial has already been used, the option will no longer appear in the plan selection.
     - You can't upload HTML files to Strapi Cloud during your free trial.
     :::